On this page are listed brief biographies of the following Fellows.

 Author

-Davina Jackson is an author, editor, curator, scholar, and cultural strategist who has promoted, catalysed and, recorded significant trans-millenial advances in science and the arts, in Australia and internationally.
+Davina Jackson is an author, editor, curator, scholar, and cultural strategist who has promoted, catalysed, and recorded significant trans-millenial advances in science and the arts, in Australia and internationally.

 Lisa Jackson Pulver, Fellow (2021) : Sydney

 AM FRSN MPH (Syd.)
 MA (Deakin) PhD (Syd.)
-GradDipAppEpi (NSW DoH)
+GradDipAppEpi (NSW DoH) FADC

-Deputy Vice-Chancellor (indigenous Strategy and Services ), University of Sydney
+Deputy Vice-Chancellor (Indigenous Strategy and Services ), University of Sydney

 Lisa Jackson Pulver is a visionary academic who places indigenous issues and inclusion at the heart of her work as an epidemiologist, medical educator, and university leader.